 - On the back of two years and exploring Chile, in September 2017 I was commissioned by Avalon, a US-based publisher, to write a brand-new edition of Moon Chile.

-- As of April 2018, I have written and researched chapters about the Norte Grande (the Atacama Desert and northern Chile), the Lakes District, the entirety of Patagonia, Chiloe Island and Santiago.
+- As of 2019, I have written and researched chapters about the entire country: seriously, I’ve explored the Norte Grande (the Atacama Desert and northern Chile), Norte Chico, Valparaiso, Santiago, the wine regions, the Lakes District, the entirety of Patagonia, Chiloe Island and Easter Island.
 This has seen me road-tripping to places few travellers even know exist, hitchhiking, trekking and sailing through the most far-flung parts of the country.

 I’ve written about the nuts and bolts of travelling in Chile for a range of other websites and travel magazines, as well as here on Worldly Adventurer (including this itinerary for planning a vacation to Chile).